ropensci-archive/roweb2/content/blog/2019-10-08-dev-guide-update-fall19.md

 As [announced in February](/blog/2019/02/01/software-review-news/), we now have [an online book](https://devguide.ropensci.org/) containing all things related to rOpenSci software review.
 Our goal is to update it approximately quarterly - it's time to present the third version.
 You can [read the changelog](https://devguide.ropensci.org/booknews.html) or this blog post to find out what's new in our dev guide 0.3.0!

-### For editors

-We've added a [book release guide](https://github.com/ropensci/dev_guide/issues/152) - a guide for shepherding a new version of the developer guide - which culminates in this blog post!

-### Guide tweaks

-The developer guide now lives at <https://devguide.ropensci.org/>, its very own subdomain!

-We fixed formatting of Appendices B-D in the PDF version of the book (see PDF button in the navbar) with [an issue](https://github.com/ropensci/dev_guide/issues/179) by [Indrajeet Patil](https://github.com/IndrajeetPatil).

-For book contributors, we've update [instructions in the README](https://github.com/ropensci/dev_guide#notes-for-associate-editors) for rendering the developer guide locally (<https://github.com/ropensci/dev_guide/issues/192>).

-[Hugo Gruson][hugog] helped us with a number of things: added a note for package maintainers about the [importance of GitHub recognizing your repository as the language R](https://github.com/ropensci/dev_guide/pull/172), and helped us [update links to `https` from `http`](https://github.com/ropensci/dev_guide/pull/167).

 ### Updates to our policies and guidance

 #### Scope

 We've introduced an important change for anyone thinking of submitting a package.
-The former "reproducibility" category has been split up into four new categories (with "reproducibility" itself removed).
+We ask authors to select a category in our [Aims and Scope](https://devguide.ropensci.org/policies.html#aims-and-scope) under which to submit.
+We found that the "reproducibility" category was confusing, as almost any R package can be related to reproducibility.
+We split "reproducibility" into four new categories that fit the narrower topics it previously included.
 They are:

-- data validation and testing

-- workflow automation
+- data validation and testing: Tools that enable automated validation and checking of data quality and completeness as part of scientific workflows.

+- workflow automation: Tools that automate and link together workflows, such as build systems and tools to manage continuous integration.

-- version control
+- version control: Tools that facilitate the use of version control in scientific workflows.

-- citation management and bibliometrics
+- citation management and bibliometrics: Tools that facilitate managing references, such as for writing manuscripts, creating CVs or otherwise attributing scientific contributions.

 For discussion and changes see [ropensci/software-review-meta#81](https://github.com/ropensci/software-review-meta/issues/81) and [ropensci/dev_guide#184](https://github.com/ropensci/dev_guide/pull/184).